- Services For Seniors

 Public Transportation Discount Programs

-Regional Rail rides outside the State of Pennsylvania: Traveling between Center City Philadelphia & New Jersey or Delaware: 50% of the regular weekday fare.
+Regional rail rides outside the state of Pennsylvania, traveling between Center City Philadelphia and New Jersey or Delaware, are 50% of the regular weekday fare for seniors with valid ID.

 AMTRAK offers travelers 62 years of age and over a 15% discount on the lowest available rail fare on most Amtrak trains.
 On cross-border services operated jointly by Amtrak and VIA Rail Canada, a 10% Senior discount is applicable to travelers aged 60 and over.